 Realtime Tag Values in a Table Example

 The Cell Update binding allows you to place the value of a Tag into a dataset easily.
 With a dataset property like the one on the Table component, getting updating values into it requires either a SQL query, or some constantly running script.
 With the Cell Update binding, that isn't necessary.
-The simple static table, as shown below, contains eight rows for eight pumps, and each having a pressure value.
-As an alternative, you could use eight numeric text fields and labels, but the Table component looks much nicer compared to all of those labels and numeric text fields.
+The simple static table, as shown below, contains four rows for four different tags, and each having a value.
+As an alternative, you could use four numeric text fields and labels, but the Table component looks much nicer compared to all of those labels and numeric text fields.

 Let's use the table above table to create a Cell Update binding to get the pressure readings into the table.

-- Open the property binding on a Data property, click the Cell Update binding type, and you'll see your dataset along with a Cell Bindings area.
+- Open the property binding icon on the Data property.
+Click the Cell Update binding type, and you'll see your dataset along with a Cell Bindings area.

-- Select the first temperature reading, and click the Add
+- Select the first value, and click the Add

 - Select the first Row and first Value cell in the Cell Binding area.
 Use the Tag

-- Now, you have the value of that Tag to the Pressure column in row 0.
-Repeat Step 3 for the other seven tanks so that the Cell Binding area looks like the image below, then click OK.
+- Now, you have the value of that Tag to the Value column in row 0.
+Repeat Step 3 for the other three Tags so that the Cell Binding area looks like the image below, then click OK.

 - You can see that the Table values are now updating with the value of their respective Tag.